spack/spack-tutorial/tutorial_binary_cache.rst

    $ spack -e . buildcache update-index my-mirror

-This operation can take a while for large build caches, since it fetches all metatadata of available packages.
+This operation can take a while for large build caches, since it fetches all metadata of available packages.
 For convenience you can also run ``spack buildcache push --update-index ...`` to avoid a separate step.